Open to Question

-Open to Question was a current affairs television programme, broadcast by BBC Scotland.
+Open to Question is a current affairs television programme, broadcast by BBC Scotland.
 Beginning as a regional broadcast in June 1972 until 1973, the programmes were hosted in turn by Donny MacLeod, Mary Marquis and Donald MacCormick.

 Guests in the early programmes included Chay Blyth and John Ridgway, the Atlantic rowers; Communist Jimmy Reid and Lord George MacLeod of Fuinary; and MPs, anti-Royalist Willie Hamilton, and pro-Royalist Norman St John-Stevas.
 In 1976, the programme was revamped and networked on BBC1 with Don Cupitt, Dean of Emmanuel College, Cambridge, moderating the discussion, focusing on religious matters.
 The series was rested after 1977 but returned in 1984 under the production of BBC Scotland, featuring an audience of youngsters, mainly teenagers.
 After airing on BBC1 Scotland with Hilary O'Neill and Michael MacFarlane as hosts, the show moved to BBC2 in December 1984 with repeats of most of the episodes.
 An episode featuring David Steel was not included in the re-runs.
 In 1988, Krishnan Guru-Murthy became the host of the series at just 18 years old.
 John Kelly replaced Guru-Murthy for the final series, in 1992.
 The series brand continued on BBC Radio 1 hosted by Emma Freud from January - December 1994.